-Historian and writer Dominic Sandbrook looks beyond the flower power, drugs and music of the co-called Summer of Love in 1967 to discover what it really meant to British people.
+Dominic Sandbrook looks beyond the flower power, drugs and music to see what that 1967 summer really meant to people.
+From 2017.

 Historian and writer Dominic Sandbrook argues that, for the majority in Britain, the Summer of Love and even 1960s Swinging London was a party happening somewhere else.

 With the economy running into trouble, Harold Wilson's government devalued the pound.
 All was not well in British industry, with unofficial wildcat strikes and the country's ports paralysed by a 10-week strike.
 Dockers like Colin Ross, his young wife and baby struggled to feed themselves.
 Divisions in society were evident whether, as Colin puts it, 'between the haves and have-nots' or in multi-racial communities like Brixton.

 Yet the '60s brought a new sense of freedom, tolerance and colour to people's monochrome daily lives.
 Tourists flocked to London fashion haunts such as Carnaby Steet and, in 1967, The Beatles' Sgt Pepper was declared album of the decade while barefoot songstress Sandi Shaw won the Eurovision Song Contest.

 As a pop columnist, Virginia Ironside seemed to have it all.
 But, as liberated as she appeared, she felt pressure from the permissive society.
 She had two abortions, one illegally in a Harley Street clinic.

 In 1967, laws came in legalising abortion and homosexuality.
 The same year saw the new town Milton Keynes which, although not quite the countercultural utopia San Francisco hippies had hoped for, still represented a kind of idealism - a vision of a suburban good life in the heart of the countryside.

 Producer: Sara Parker